-Students applying to the UGO program are not required to submit SAT scores, an essay, or recommendation letter, and will not be assessed an application fee.
+Students applying to the UGO program are not required to submit SAT scores, a personal essay, or a recommendation letter, and will not be assessed an application fee.
 Applications for the UGO program are accepted on a rolling basis and decisions are made when applications are complete.
 Students do not apply to the UGO program using the Common Application.